 Practice Handling Your Dog

 Dogs who are used to having all parts of their bodies handled throughout their lives are more likely to accept the uncoordinated and unpredictable handling of toddlers.
 As soon as possible, begin teaching your dog to love being handled.
 Practice looking in your dog's ears, holding its paws, rubbing its fur, and tugging gently on the pooch's tail.
 Talk to your dog calmly, giving it praise for accepting all types of handling.
 It's a good idea to give the dog a few tasty treats while you are working on handling exercises.
 Your dog should associate handling with good things, like praise and treats.

 Give Your Dog Its Own Space

-Make sure your dog always has a place to escape to that is off limits to your toddler.
+Make sure your dog always has a place where it can escape, and that the area is off limits to your toddler.
 A crate is a great way to provide a comfortable, safe spot for your dog.
 If you haven't crate trained your dog before, it is never too late to introduce it.
 Whether you decide to use a crate, a dog bed, or another favorite place of your dog's, set clear limits with your toddler so that your child knows that place is off limits.

 Teach Your Child How to Pet Your Dog

 Teach Your Toddler to Respect Your Dog's Things

 While many dogs are tolerant of having a child play with their toys, bones, or food bowls, some dogs get aggressive over these items.
 It's important that you teach your toddler to leave your dog's things alone.
 Move your child away from your dog's food bowl.
 If your toddler is old enough, have your child help you to feed the dog and show that you both need to move away so your dog can eat.
 If your child picks up the dog's toys, take them away, telling your kid that the toy belongs to your dog, and give your toddler one of their own toys instead.